Ga naar artikel navigatie Ga naar inhoud

 To: The Fund Manager of the Amvest Residential Core Fund

-Report on the audit of the accompanying financial statements
+Report on the audit of the financial statements 2024 included in the annual report

 Our opinion